How can hospitals and health systems create jobs—and careers—for their local communities?Access the toolkit now

 With support from the Robert Wood Johnson Foundation, The Democracy Collaborative is creating these toolkits to accelerate a new model in healthcare that builds community health into core business practices.
 These toolkits will help health systems integrate community health principles into three distinct business functions: (1) inclusive, local hiring and workforce development, (2) local and diverse sourcing; and (3) leveraging their long-term investment portfolios for community investment.

-David Zuckerman is the Manager of Healthcare Engagement at The Democracy Collaborative.
+David Zuckerman is the Director of Healthcare Engagement at The Democracy Collaborative.
 He is the author of Hospitals Building Healthier Communities: Embracing the Anchor Mission and a contributor to Can Hospitals Heal America's Communities?
 David is also the lead author of a National Academy of Medicine discussion paper, Building a Culture of Health at the Federal Level.

-Katie Parker is a Research Associate at The Democracy Collaborative, where she focuses on how hospitals and health systems can better support their surrounding communities.
+Katie Parker is a Senior Research Associate at The Democracy Collaborative, where she focuses on how hospitals and health systems can better support their surrounding communities.
 She is the co-author of a National Academy of Medicine discussion paper, Building a Culture of Health at the Federal Level.